Gas tax set to take effect Monday continues to drive debate

-The latest gasoline tax out of Sacramento, a 5.6-cent per gallon levy set to take effect Monday, is fueling discussion locally over how to pay for road repairs, reduce traffic and otherwise improve the state's sprawling transportation infrastructure.
+The latest gasoline tax out of Sacramento, a levy of 5.6 cents per gallon took effect Monday, is fueling discussion locally over how to pay for road repairs, reduce traffic and otherwise improve the state's sprawling transportation infrastructure.

 Kern County delegates to the state Legislature have slammed the tax as another misguided state policy raising consumers' transportation costs, with state Sen. Shannon Grove, R-Bakersfield, calling it a "morally wrong" tax on the people who can least afford it.